 - Add the lemon juice and honey, and blend once more.

 The honey will gradually ferment, leaving the taste but not the sweetness.
-When you are ready to drink this, swirl it up to distribute the solids, or strain it before drinking if you prefer a clearer liquid.
+When you are ready to drink this, swirl to distribute the solids, or strain it before drinking if you prefer a clearer liquid.